Skip to content

 Neighborhood: Old City

 Independence Blue Cross RiverRink Summerfest is located just north of Spruce Street Harbor Park along the Delaware River waterfront.
-In addition to a roller-skating rink, the park offers games, amusement rides, and mini golf.
-The Lodge offers ample indoor dining space and is home to several local food vendors, as well as a station serving local craft beer and cocktails.
+In addition to the namesake roller-skating rink, the park offers boardwalk-style games, rides including a double-decker carousel and towering 60-foot Ferris wheel, arcade, and 18 holes of mini golf.
+The Lodge offers ample indoor dining space and is home to several local food vendors.
+They also serve local craft beer and cocktails.

 It is nighttime.
 A large Ferris Wheel is lit up in bright lights off to the left.
 People are shown roller skating to the right. some people are shown leaning over the perimeter of the rink, watching as people skate by them.